Sly Spy

-Sly Spy, known in Japan as Secret Agent (シークレット・エージェント, Shīkuretto Ējento) and known in Europe as Sly Spy: Secret Agent, is an arcade game developed and published by Data East in 1989.
-After Data East became defunct due to their bankruptcy back in 2003, G-Mode bought the intellectual rights to the arcade game as well as most other Data East games and licenses globally.
+Sly Spy, known in Japan as Secret Agent (シークレット・エージェント, Shīkuretto Ējento) and known in Europe as Sly Spy: Secret Agent, is an arcade video game developed by Data East and published in 1989.
+Despite not being a licensed James Bond game, Sly Spy contains references to the series.

-Description
+After Data East became defunct following their bankruptcy in 2003, G-Mode bought the intellectual rights to the arcade game as well as most other Data East games and licenses.

 Plot

 The plot resembles some movies and novels of the James Bond series and takes place in the U.S. in an unspecified time period described in game as "199X".
-During the introduction sequence, the president and his wife are waving at the crowd next to a limousine at the White House in Washington D.C., when terrorists (some flying in using jetpacks) approach the president and his wife armed and dangerous, and, as soon as the screen goes red and gun sounds are heard, they seem to shoot not only the crowd, but also the president and the first lady, who are both presumed dead.
+During the introduction sequence, the president and his wife are waving at the crowd next to a limousine at the White House in Washington, D.C., when terrorists (some flying in using jetpacks) approach the president and his wife armed and dangerous, and, as soon as the screen goes red and gun sounds are heard, they seem to shoot not only the crowd, but also the president and the first lady, who are both presumed dead.

 Later, a secret agent working for the American secret service, and known only by the name of Sly, is informed that the terrorists who struck at the presidential ceremony were located, identified, and confirmed to be CWD (Council for World Domination) members.
 CWD is a secret underground criminal organization with terrorist foundations, involved in drugs and arms dealing and government corruption, and ultimately plotting world conquest.
 Sly is assigned by the secret service to eliminate the CWD.

 Listening to the world's desperate plea for freedom and hoping to protect those he loves most, Sly jumps from a plane towards Washington D.C., and begins his campaign to prevent the terrorists from infiltrating not only the city, but several spots in the U.S., and must also prevent a nuclear missile from launching and striking the Earth.